You Think You Really Know Me: Background

-Gary Wilson went to Albert Grossman's Bearsville Studios in Woodstock, New York in 1976, a well-known recording studio that has played host to sessions by Bob Dylan, R.E.M., Patti Smith, The Rolling Stones and many other notable acts.
+Gary Wilson went to Albert Grossman's Bearsville Studios in Woodstock, New York, in 1976, a well-known recording studio that has played host to sessions by Bob Dylan, Patti Smith, The Rolling Stones and many other notable acts.
 There, Wilson recorded versions of "6.4 = Make Out", "Chromium Bitch", "Groovy Girls", and "I Want To Lose Control".
 He eventually decided that he would prefer to record at his familiar home studio and finished recording You Think You Really Know Me, his first album, in his parents' basement.
 On this recording, Wilson sometimes played solo and was other times accompanied by a backing band, The Blind Dates.
 He pressed, distributed, funded and released the album himself.
 Wilson pressed 300 copies in 1977 and a further 300 copies in 1979 (he now claims that he only has two original copies left in his personal possession from these pressings).
 In 1991, Cry Baby Records re-released the album, pressing about 1000 copies.